 Let’s talk a bit about the chemical path.
 The action potential (our current) runs along the tail of the nerve (called its Axon) and meets at the end of the next nerve (called his dendrite), in their meeting point the current allows the release of chemical compounds called neurotransmitters (NT from now on).

 These NTs are released and attached to the dendrite of the following nerve.

 And when they do, they create a chemical reaction that leads either to an excitation of that nerve or its inhibition.
 To activate the next nerve we need to get a certain threshold of excitation.

 Understand that a single nerve can receive input from many other nerves, and the summation of their excitation or inhibition signals is what determines whether or not the current will continue forward.

 There is a delicate balance between the “on” and “off” switches that allows fine control over which messages get through and which do not, and in which cases.

 If it does get through, then the current continues to run forward to the next nerve in line and can lead to a certain action (such as the contraction of a muscle).

-There isn’t really a “final stop” for this current – just like in an electric circuit.
+There isn’t a “final stop” for this current – just like in an electric circuit.
 We have feedback loops that get regulated by the brain, and they lead to a change in the pattern of the firing signals (the action potentials).

 The intensity and intervals of such signals are really what’s changing, but there isn’t some “off switch”, not even when you sleep.

-Here’s an excellent video that sums what we discussed so far.
+Here’s an excellent video that sums up what we discussed so far.
 It also adds some extra info on how exactly the action potential works, so if that confuses you – don’t worry, it’s not critical to the understanding of the rest of the series.